advanced-rest-client/arc-data-export/README.md

 The component does not support data encoding.
 It dispatches `encryption-encode` custom event for the application to encode the data.

+The component requests for AES encryption.
+The generated file contains `aes` word in the first line and encoded value in second line.

 ##### passphrase

 A pass phrase to use to encrypt the content.
 It must be set to a string, however it can be empty.